MVVM – Model-View-ViewModel

 • Gérald Barré

-Rather than spending too much time explaining to you, I advise you this Josh Smith article: WPF Apps With The Model-View-ViewModel Design Pattern.
+Rather than going into further detail here, I recommend this article by Josh Smith: WPF Apps With The Model-View-ViewModel Design Pattern.

-In the same vein, I also recommend this video of Jason Dolinger, in which he explains what the MVVM pattern is and how to develop and test a WPF application by using it.
+Along the same lines, I also recommend this video by Jason Dolinger, in which he explains the MVVM pattern and demonstrates how to develop and test a WPF application using it.

-A very complete article in French written by Olivier Dahan: https://www.e-naxos.com/Blog/post/Appliquer-la-pattern-MVVM-avec-MVVM-Light.aspx
+A comprehensive article in French by Olivier Dahan: https://www.e-naxos.com/Blog/post/Appliquer-la-pattern-MVVM-avec-MVVM-Light.aspx

 Do you have a question or a suggestion about this post?
 Contact me!